Securities

 IPO: A Global Guide (Expanded 2nd Edition)

-• Jurisdiction: Asia, Australia, Belgium, Dubai, Europe, France, Germany, Hong Kong, International, Japan, Malaysia, Middle East, Netherlands, Portugal, Singapore, Switzerland, U.K., U.S., United Arab Emirates ?
-Disclaimer:
+Asia, Australia, Belgium, Dubai, Europe, France, Germany, Hong Kong, International, Japan, Malaysia, Middle East, Netherlands, Portugal, Singapore, Switzerland, U.K., U.S., United Arab Emirates ?
+Countri(es) for reference only

 In this practical guide to initial public offerings, Philippe Espinasse explains the pros and cons of turning private businesses into listed companies.
 In straightforward, jargon-free language he details the strategies, procedures, and documentation for different forms of listings, and describes the process of marketing and pricing an international IPO.
 The guide includes many real-life case studies, sample documents, an extensive glossary of terms, and a review of listing requirements for major stock exchanges.
 It also discusses recent developments in global equity capital markets.